Meet the Team

-I have now worked at Oake Manor for around 18 years, and have seen the business grow into what it is today.
+I started at Oake Manor in 1993 and have seen the business grow into what it is today.
 Every day is different, and it’s the variety of what we do that I like.
 The challenge is to try and keep the business we have as well as to think of other ways to grow it.
 That means keeping happy all those hungry and thirsty golfers, the loyal Sunday Carvery crowd and weekday lunchers, those who choose to celebrate a special event with us, and more recently all of those who look to Oake Manor for their weekend entertainment.

 In 2014 Ginny won the Somerset Business Awards, Young Business Employee of The Year.
 Oake Manor is very proud of this achievement and feels that Ginny thoroughly deserved it.

-The Oake Manor kitchen team is excellent; eight highly qualified chefs, ably led by Executive Chef Jason Ashdown.
-Jason, Head Chef Andrew Betambo and Senior Sous Chef Gavin White have over 30 years’ experience at Oake Manor between them.
-Constantly finding new and delicious ways to improve the menu, they have recently introduced a range of four Oake Manor Proper Pies.
+The Oake Manor kitchen team is excellent; Head Chef Andrew Betambo and Senior Sous Chef Gavin White have over 30 years’ experience at Oake Manor between them.
+Constantly finding new and delicious ways to improve the menu.

 Andrew began his career aged 15 in a pub kitchen, and then studied at S.C.A.T, in his second year being selected as runner-up chef of the year.
-Starting at Oake Manor more than 11 years ago, he has worked his way up to Head Chef, his passion for cooking, willingness to study and leadership qualities fitting him for the role.
+Starting at Oake Manor in 2000, he has worked his way up to Head Chef, his passion for cooking, willingness to study and leadership qualities fitting him for the role.